spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-content-and-search-attribute-cart-based-catalog-personalization-spryker-commerce-os/tutorial-content-and-search-attribute-cart-based-catalog-personalization.md

 ## Challenge solving highlights

-In this task, you are using the cart only for the sake of training.
+In this task, you use the cart only for the sake of training.
 In a real-life scenario, you can use the customer's order history to analyze what colors this customer likes and boost the catalog accordingly, or even use another attribute.

 Full-text search engines like Elasticsearch provide a possibility to influence the sorting of products by tweaking the scoring function.
 The scoring function assigns weights to each result based on a formula, which is usually based on text similarity or synonyms.
 However, you can change it to boost specific products higher than others.

-In this challenge, you affect the scoring function based on products that are already in the cart.
+In this challenge, you try to affect the scoring function based on products that are already in the cart.

 To solve the challenge, use the instructions from the following sections.